microscaler/secret-manager-controller/README.md

 ```

 **Important:**
 - The `secrets.environment` field is **required** and must exactly match the directory name under `profiles/`.
 This allows the controller to explicitly sync a specific environment rather than scanning all environments.
-This is especially useful for projects using Skaffold with custom environment names like `dev-cf`, `pp-cf`, `prod-cf`.
+This is especially useful for projects using Skaffold with custom environment names like `dev`, `pp`, `prod`.
 - **Kustomize Build Mode** (when `secrets.kustomizePath` is specified): The controller runs `kustomize build` and extracts secrets from the generated Kubernetes Secret resources.
 This ensures overlays, patches, and generator modifications are included.
 Works with any GitOps tool (FluxCD, ArgoCD, etc.).
 - **Raw File Mode** (when `secrets.kustomizePath` is not specified): The controller reads `application.secrets.env` files directly.
 Simpler but doesn't support kustomize overlays/patches.

-## Directory Structure
+### Directory Structure

 The controller expects the following structure (matching Flux kustomize):